The most common cause is severe or repeated respiratory infections, often in people who have an underlying problem with their lungs or immune system.

 The inflammation and infection can extend to the small air sacs of the lungs (alveoli) and cause pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more , scarring, and a loss of functioning lung tissue (see also Overview of the Respiratory System Overview of the Respiratory System To sustain life, the body must produce sufficient energy.
 Energy is produced by burning molecules in food, which is done by the process of oxidation (whereby food molecules are combined with... read more ).
 Severe scarring and loss of lung tissue can ultimately strain the right side of the heart as it tries to pump blood through the altered lung tissue.
 The right-sided heart strain can lead to a form of heart failure called cor pulmonale Cor Pulmonale Cor pulmonale is enlargement and thickening of the ventricle on the right side of the heart resulting from an underlying lung disorder that causes pulmonary hypertension (high pressures in the... read more .

-Very severe (advanced) cases of bronchiectasis, which occur more commonly in low and middle income countries and in people who have advanced cystic fibrosis Cystic Fibrosis , may impair breathing enough to cause abnormally low levels of oxygen and/or high levels of carbon dioxide in the blood, a condition called chronic respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
-Conditions that block... read more .
+Very severe (advanced) cases of bronchiectasis occur more commonly in people who have advanced cystic fibrosis and, in areas where people live in crowded conditions and/or lack access to medical care, those with tuberculosis.
+Very severe bronchiectasis may impair breathing enough to cause abnormally low levels of oxygen and/or high levels of carbon dioxide in the blood, a condition called chronic respiratory failure.

 Causes of Bronchiectasis